Transmission Repair And Cost

 Just like an engine, a transmission requires fluid to function, which, in this case, is called transmission fluid.
 It not only acts as a lubricant but as a hydraulic fluid as well.
 This keeps it within a safe operating temp, facilitates gear shifts, and lubricates the moving parts.

-As you might have inferred, if you’re low on transmission fluid, it will get hot, it won’t be able to shift smoothly, and the internal parts will eventually seize.
+As you might have inferred, if you’re low on transmission fluid, it will get scorching, it won’t be able to shift smoothly, and the internal components will eventually seize.

-Thankfully, most transmission fluid lasts for between 30,000-60,000 miles, meaning if you’re an average driver, you only need to replace it every 2-5 years.
+Thankfully, most transmission fluid lasts for between 30,000-60,000 miles, meaning if you’re a typical driver, you only need to replace it every 2-5 years.

 Not only that, but the cost of changing it is low, ranging between $80-$250.